edulis8/tic-tac-toe-react/README.md

 - npm install
 - npm run dev

-Then - grab the "No-Sweat™ Eslint and Prettier Setup"
+Then - grab Wes Bos's "No-Sweat™ Eslint and Prettier Setup"
 - https://github.com/wesbos/eslint-config-wesbos
 - `npm install eslint-config-wesbos`
-- " Lints JavaScript and TypeScript based on the latest standards" - Wes 'Barracuda' Bos
+- "Lints JavaScript and TypeScript based on the latest standards" - Wes 'Barracuda' Bos
 - add some rules to get rid of some more annoying linter errors:
 - put this in your `.eslintrc.cjs`: